 The project consists of two parts.
 The first is a written report including: a description of the research question; background and significance; a description of the statistical methods applied; the results of the analysis; and summary of the major findings and conclusions.
-The written report should be at the level of a completed manuscript that includes Introduction, Methods, Results, Discussion, Literature cited etc. Each BIP project will be supervised by one Biostatistics program faculty member, a secondary subject area advisor, and will also be evaluated by another Biostatistics program faculty member (faculty reader) who will be chosen by the primary Biostatistics faculty mentor.
-The student must provide the faculty readers their report by March 14th to get feedback.
-Students may use this Biostatistics in Practice project write-up as their MS thesis.
+The written report should be at the level of a completed manuscript that includes Introduction, Methods, Results, Discussion, Literature cited etc. Each BIP project will be supervised by one Biostatistics program faculty member and a secondary subject area advisor, Students may use this Biostatistics in Practice project write-up as their MS thesis.
 The second part of the project is a short (20 minute) oral presentation of the project to the biostatistics faculty and students.